mboudreaux123/mcneese-acm-aws-static-website-tutorial/README.md

 Note: Change "your-s3-bucket-name" under Resource to the name of the bucket you created.

 Once saved, you should now be able to access the files through the URL.

+## 5. Redirect default URL to index page

+Go back the the S3 dashboard for your particular bucket.

+Click on the "**Properties**" tab to edit the bucket permissions.

+Go to the "**Static website hosting**" section and click the "**Edit**" button to the right.

+When prompted, Enable Static website hosting.
+Additonal settings will appear.

+Navigate to "**Index document**" and in the text box underneath it, type "index.html" or whatevery your html file is named.

+Click on the orange "**Save Changes**" button at the bottom right of the webpage.

+You are now able to access the website using the Amazon S3 URL